-It’s always a good practice to start at the beginning, and the beginning for windows is the material used to fabricate them.
+It’s always a good practice to start at the beginning, and the beginning for custom windows is the material used to fabricate them.
 Today’s most popular replacement windows are made from one of three materials: Vinyl, Fiberglass & Wood.
 Which is best for you?

 Vinyl-framed windows are the most popular.
 They’re durable, highly energy-efficient, never need painting.
 They are the most popular, economical option.